rwoodley/OSCVideoStreamExample/README.md

 See instructions here: https://gist.github.com/rwoodley/3715efa2d0ce8ed813b349f4f3745a1e

 If you are in Mode 1, the wireless icon on the Theta will be blue.
 In Mode 2, it will be green.

+You can also connect to the Theta with a USB cable.
+Lets call that Mode 3.

 #### To Run: